 - Choose information that best represents the role that you filled, and what you were able to do with it.
 What’s most important about a particular role?
 What’s important to say about what you did in a particular role?
 We typically won’t have the space to say all that we want to say, so we want to use our available space to send the best possible message.

 - Use descriptive words that show action, responsibility, accountability, leadership, cooperation, and potential.
-Manage, develop, implement, supervise, lead, direct, train…Find power words that accurately describe your responsibilities.
+Manage, develop, implement, supervise, lead, direct, train…Find power words that accurately describe your responsibilities and keywords that will flag your resume for additional consideration.

 - The proof is in the details.
 Proofread your resume for any potential errors in spelling or grammar.
 Ensure that dates are correct.
 Make sure to display complete contact information to include full address, phone number(s), and email address if available.
 As simple as it sounds, many will miss basic but crucial details that can cost opportunities.